Cooking in The Keys

 How to Make Snapper Tacos

-I cooked my fish in a 12" frying pan or cast iron skillet.
-You can also grill the fish until it is cooked through and flakes easily with a fork.
+I usually cook the fish in a 12-inch skillet or cast-iron pan, but you can also grill the fish until it flakes easily with a fork.

-• Cut the fish into 2-inch pieces.
-Pat dry with paper towels.
-Season the fish with about a tablespoon and a half of the taco seasoning.
-(Reserve the rest for another dish.)
+• Cut the fish into 2-inch pieces and pat dry with paper towels.
+Season with about 1½ tablespoons of blackened seasoning, reserving the rest for another use.

-• Heat a tablespoon of oil in a large skillet over medium-high heat.
+• Heat 1 tablespoon of oil in a large skillet over medium-high heat.

-• Add the fish to the pan.
-Cook for 2 minutes without moving; flip the fish and cook until the fish flakes easily with a fork, about another 2 minutes.
-Remove from heat.
-Season lightly with salt and fresh pepper.
+• Add the fish and cook for about 2 minutes without moving.
+Flip and cook another 2 minutes, or until the fish flakes easily with a fork.

 Coked snapper tacos with cilantro lime cream and cabbage on a board.

-1. Spread a spoonful of cilantro lime cream sauce on each tortilla.
+1. Spread a spoonful of cilantro lime cream sauce onto each tortilla.

-3. Top with cabbage, onions, sliced jalapenos or your favorite toppings.
+2. Top with blackened snapper, cabbage, onions, jalapeños, and your favorite taco toppings.

 Toppings for fish tacos: cabbage, onions, limes, jalapenos, cilantro, sour cream dressing.